Can I access UCI’s licensed online library resources (databases, eBooks, journals, and periodicals) from anywhere, either ON or OFF campus ?

 eBooks from some publishers have a login screen.
 If you see one, use your UCInetID and Password, NOT the guest login.

-I am using the VPN, but I cannot access a resource.
+I am using the VPN, but I cannot access a library resource.

-4. Even if you know UCI Libraries licenses a database (e.g. Academic Search Complete, IBISWorld, etc.) do not use Google to access it.
+2. Even if you know the UCI Libraries license a database (e.g. Academic Search Complete, IBISWorld, etc.) do not use Google to access it.
 Enter it through a UCI webpage.
 Why?

 - Databases may promote content via Google that’s not part of our academic subscription.